hung-phan/generator-rails-react-webpack/README.md

   /*new webpack.optimize.CommonsChunkPlugin('common', 'common-[chunkhash].bundle.js'),*/ // production.config.js
 ```

-Uncomment those and add those tag before your main bundle:
+Uncomment those and add these tags before your main bundle in your layout:

 ```
 <%= webpack_bundle_tag 'common' %>